danzig666/qconsolidate3/README.md

 - allows to give a customized (validated) name to the consolidated project
 - allows to store all the project files in a zip file

-WARNING: saving to GeoPackage deletes existing FID fields! (this is a workaroung for a bug in QGIS3) E-mail contact: abel@t4terv.hu
+WARNING: saving to GeoPackage deletes existing FID fields in source files! (this is a workaroung for a bug in QGIS3) E-mail contact: abel@t4terv.hu